Basic Industrial Maintenance Tool List

 - Knipex 12 62 180 Self-Adjusting Automatic Wire Stripper 10-24 AWG –

 - Jonard WSA 1430 Self-Adjusting Wire Stripper 14-30 AWG – The Jonard WSA 1439 takes over where the Jokari 20050 leaves off.
-This tool is not perfect, frequently wire insulation sticks to the gripping jaws.
-A nice feature of the WSA 1430 is replacement parts are readily available from Amazon.
+This tool is not perfect; frequently, wire insulation sticks to the gripping jaws.
+A nice feature of the Jonard WSA 1430 is that replacement parts are readily available from Amazon.

 - Knipex 12 40 200 Self-Adjusting Insulation Strippers 7-32 AWG – I plan on testing this Knipex wire stripper in place of the Jonard WSA 1430

-- Jonard CST-1900 Round Cable Stripper – The Jonard CST-1900 is half the cost of the Phoenix Contact WireFox D40 that I use and works just as well.
+- Jonard CST-1900 Round Cable Stripper – The Jonard CST-1900 costs half the Phoenix Contact WireFox D40 that I use and works just as well.
 The Jonard tool was unknown to me when I purchased the WireFox.

 Crimpers & Crimping Tools

 - Knipex 97 62 145 Crimping Pliers For End Ferrules – I prefer the Knipex 97 53 18 Twistor16 Self-Adjusting Crimping Pliers for crimping ferrules, but at $150, I can buy four pairs of the Knipex 97 62 145 ferrule crimper.
 These are great crimpers in their own right and are fine for the needs of maintenance technicians and mechanics who infrequently crimp ferrules.
 If a team member crimps ferrules regularly, the more expensive auto-sizing ratchet type is worth the cost.